Muhlenberg College

 United States

-Directed by Michael Barrett
+Directed by Michael Barrett,

-Amherst Early Music Festival, July 9-16, 2023
+Week 1 of the 2026 Amherst Early Music Festival, July 12-19

-ESI gives pre-professional and advanced amateur singers the opportunity to work closely with like-minded colleagues and professional coaches to refine their skill set for vocal chamber music performance.
-Students will participate in daily rehearsals, coachings, discussions, and masterclasses, working towards a performance at week's end.
-Along the way we will give special attention to the issue of singing in translation (both period and modern), and make connections between the twin "songs" of language and melody.
+ESI gives participants the opportunity to work closely with like-minded colleagues and professional coaches to refine their skill set for vocal chamber music performance.
+Students participate in daily rehearsals, ensemble coachings, discussions, and masterclass, working towards a performance at week's end.
+Along the way, special attention is given to issues such as vocal production and vocal health, approaches to language in singing including diction and rhetoric, as well as development of ensemble leadership skills, including gesture, communication, and rehearsal preparation.